RonNewcomb/narrative-engine/README.md

 - can give it a parser fn that returns the Action a player wants to do -- thread it all the way through

 - diff()

+- need to separate the actions & reactions from the actual reporting to the user.
+Can't foreshadow a reaction unless the machinery runs to discover one.